SP5GW/Radio_Shack_Digital_Clock_Controller/README.md

-# PC Monitor Status Detector
+# Radioshack digital clock controller

 ## Purpose of the project